yousefelassal/quote-cron/README.md

 > The three great essentials to achieve anything worthwhile are: Hard work, Stick-to-itiveness, and Common sense.

 > If you think you can, you can.
 And if you think you can't, you're right.

+> There are three faithful friends - an old wife, an old dog, and ready money.